IMBA's Take A Kid Mountain Biking Day strives to encourage communities around the world to join together and ride mountain bikes with kids.

 Make sure each participant has a bike, helmet, and proper footwear.
 Bring extra water and food, including a tasty treat for every child.
 Don't forget other essentials such as extra tubes, pump, tire levers and a multi-tool.
 Recruit plenty of adult ride guides, and make sure someone is assigned to stay behind the last young rider.
 If you'd like to invite kids that might not have their own gear, try contacting local bike shops about rental options.

 Make sure every kids' helmet is properly fitted!
 The helmet should sit level on their head and low on their forehead.
 The side straps, when properly adjusted, should make a V shape around the ear and the chin strap should be tightened until it’s snug.
 For more tips and guidelines on how to properly fit a helmet, please click here.
+And you can't start early enough with teaching the youngsters some trail etiquette.

 If you are an organization conducting a Take a Kid Mountain Biking Day ride (club, local group, shop or other), IMBA recommends you have parents fill out your organization's acknowledgement of risk and release of liability form for all participants.